 What is Reach Connect?

-Reach Connect is our client web "app" and allows a client to set up an account, load credit card information through Stripe (a secure portal) and request service.
+Reach Connect is our client web "app" and allows a client to set up an account, load credit card information through Stripe (a secure portal), request service, and see completed invoices.
 It is not an app in the traditional sense: it does not need to be downloaded from an app store, stored on the client's device or updated with new versions.
 It is the preferred method for requesting service as the request goes directly to the technician, provides a response email to the client and automatically creates a Job in ServiceM8 for the technician.
 Ops Guide for specific info.

 How do clients set up an account?

-Clients set up an account at clients.reachforservice.com.
+Clients set up an account through Reach Connect at clients.reachforservice.com .
 They enter their office information and are prompted to load credit card information.
-A client can also get to clients.reachforservice.com through the dental offices page of our website.
+A client can also get to clients.reachforservice.com through our website.
+Technicians have a QR code on the back of their business card that will take a cell phone user to clients.reachforservice.com.
 Finally, we recommend technicians create a contact on their phone with the set-up link so that they share it with a client.
+When a client sets up an account a text is sent to the appropriate technician to notify them.
 Ops Guide for specific info.

 How do clients pay for service?

 Reach only accepts credit card payments using the card the client places on file in Stripe, our secure credit card processor.
 Until a valid credit card is on file in Stripe, the client cannot request service.
-If a request for payment is declined, the DTS will contact the office to request the office update their card info through ReachConnect.
-If the DTS does not have success in completing payment, the technician contacts the client to update the credit card information.
+If a request for payment is declined, the Dir Ops will contact the office to request the office update their card info through ReachConnect.
+If the Dir OPs does not have success in completing payment, the technician contacts the client to update the credit card information.
 Commissions for service performed are not paid until payment has been completed.

 How do clients request service?

-Clients request service through ReachConnect.
-When this request is made, a Job is created in ServiceM8 and allocated to the correct technician.
-Additionally, an email is sent to technician providing the details of the request.
+Clients request service through ReachConnect at clients.reachforservice.com When this request is made, a Job is created in ServiceM8 and allocated to the correct technician.
+Additionally, an email and text is sent to technician providing the details of the request.
 The request includes the equipment, problem and urgency selection.
 ReachConnect also allows a client to select a handpiece repair request.
 Ops Guide for specific info.